Listed in: Political Science, as POSC-421

 This course locates indigeneity at the core of international relations and examines indigenous politics from the Andes to the UN.
 We study international law securing rights for indigenous peoples and analyze indigenous experiences such as the Arctic Council and the election of Bolivian President Evo Morales.
 The course also explores the epistemological implications of indigenous rights for our understanding of politics.
 The consolidation of plurinational states in the Andes and indigenous parliaments in the Arctic change the locus of the political, and principles of self-determination challenge Westphalian notions of sovereignty to redefine territoriality.

 Limited to 15 students.
 Fall semester.
-Karl Loewenstein Fellow and Visiting Associate Professor Picq.
+Visiting Professor Picq.

 If Overenrolled: Preference will be given to Political Science majors.